 As a result of all these changes, this is what will be happening with the accuracy of any mega-list over time:

 We used the 3% list accuracy decay and the initial accuracy of 100% (which is hardly ever the case) for this graph.

 In 2019, however, no SDR will get to the 10th month with the send-out for this list.
-And the reason is he’ll get to spam by month 5 or even earlier.
+And the reason is he’ll get to spam by month five or even earlier.

-A high-quality lead is a lead that has a high probability to make a purchase of your product/service.
+A high-quality sales lead is a lead that has a high probability of purchasing your product/service.

-The lead has no need of your product/service (and never had and never will) because your offer is completely irrelevant to them.
+The lead does not need your product/service (and never had and never will) because your offer is utterly irrelevant to them.
 Apart from feeling lots of negative emotions towards your brand, the person can do two things: delete your message or send it to spam in just one click.

 The latter has dramatic consequences if your lead uses such mail services as Google, Microsoft, Mainetworks, etc. Your domain’s reputation will be damaged.

 The more irrelevant leads you have, the more letters will get to spam.
 As a result, your domain reputation will decrease.
 The more it drops, the higher the probability that your emails (sent from your domain) will be automatically sent to spam by the mail service.
 In the end, nobody will find out about your product/service because nobody will read your letters (because nobody opens spam letters).